traciarms/techcrunch/README.md

 * To run tests:
   * python3 test.py

-## csv_branch

-You can then navigate to the csv_branch and again run the program with the same command as above.
-The output will be in the new requested format.

-This only required a one line change to the csv_header variable in the main method of the script.

 ## Notes

 I made the design decision to not scrape further pages since it would just